dzhang32/biocthis_workshop/index.md

 2. What do R packages consist of?
 3. Testing fundamentals.
 4. How to make Bioconductor-friendly packages using `biocthis`?
+5. Package development workflow.
-5. Practical run through - making your own `utils` package.
+6. Practical run through - making your own `utils` package.

 # Why make R/Bioconductor packages?